 2.1.2 Contractor Responsibilities

-a) Contractor shall comply with all Federal and State eligibility and enrollment laws and regulations, including, but not limited to, the Affordable Care Act § 1411 et seq.
+a) Contractor shall comply with all Federal and State eligibility and enrollment laws and regulations, including the Affordable Care Act § 1411 et seq.
 (42 U.S.C. § 18081 et seq.), 45 C.F.R. § 155.400 et seq., Government Code §§ 100503 and 100503.4, and 10 CCR § 6400 et seq.

 b) Contractor shall comply with all Covered California eligibility and enrollment determinations, including those made through the CCSB eligibility and enrollment system that result from an Employer’s appeal of a Covered California determination.
 Within ten (10) days of receiving a request from Covered California to implement the appeals decision, Contractor shall implement appeals decisions and provide communication to Covered California with evidence the appeal resolution has been implemented.
 In the event that an Employee and/or Dependent requires immediate care, the QHP Issuer will work closely with Covered California to implement any eligibility or enrollment changes as soon as reasonably possible.
 Contractor shall accept all Employees assigned by Covered California except as otherwise authorized by policies and procedures of Covered California or upon the approval of Covered California.